Shanmukharaokotilingala/MINIPROJECT_ATM/README.md

 # 🏦 ATM Management System (Python – OOPS)

-## 📌 Project Overview
-The **ATM Management System** is a console-based Python application developed using **Object-Oriented Programming (OOPS)** concepts.
-It simulates basic ATM operations such as checking balance, depositing money, withdrawing money, and viewing account details.

-This project helps in understanding how real-world banking systems can be modeled using classes, objects, inheritance, abstraction, and polymorphism.

-## 🎯 Objectives
-- To understand and implement **OOPS concepts in Python**
-- To simulate real-time ATM functionality
-- To improve logical thinking and program structure
-- To build a beginner-friendly mini project

-## 🛠️ Technologies Used
-- **Programming Language:** Python 3
-- **Concepts:** Object-Oriented Programming (OOPS)
-- **Environment:** Terminal / Command Prompt
+The ATM Management System is a console-based mini project developed using Python by applying Object-Oriented Programming (OOPS) concepts to simulate basic banking operations.
+In this system, the user can perform essential ATM functions such as checking account balance, depositing money, withdrawing money, and viewing account details through a menu-driven interface.
+The project uses classes and objects to represent real-world entities like bank accounts and ATM operations, ensuring proper data encapsulation and structured program flow.
+The system continues to run until the user chooses to exit, providing a realistic interaction similar to an actual ATM environment.
+This project helps in understanding how OOPS concepts such as abstraction, inheritance, and polymorphism can be used to design simple real-time applications in Python while improving logical thinking and programming skills.